flybywiresim/fbw-userguide/docs/pilots-corner/a380x/a380x-beginner-guide/04_engine-start-taxi.md

     At the pilot’s discretion, zoom as necessary to activate the onbard airport navigation system (OANS).
 Then, at the pilot’s discretion, select either ARC, ROSE, or PLAN mode.

-    [//]: # (TODO)
-    !!! warning "OANS Guide"
-        A separate guide for the OANS systems will follow soon.
+    See our [OANS Guide](../../a380x-advanced-guides/oans-btv) for more information on how to use the OANS system.

 `NOSE LIGHTS .........................................................
 TAXI`<br/>
 `RWY TURN OFF & CAMERA ........................................
 AS REQUIRED`<br/>